 The Vice President for Faculty Development and Advancement (FDA) exercises authority over all University policy regarding faculty employment.
 All faculty employment actions are processed through the Office of Human Resources.
-The FDA website (http://fda.fsu.edu/) is an excellent resource for information and contacts for faculty members as well as administrators seeking information relevant to faculty.
-Information pertaining to insurance and retirement benefits may be obtained directly from Human Resources via their website (http://hr.fsu.edu).
+The FDA website is an excellent resource for information and resources for faculty members as well as administrators and staff members seeking information relevant to faculty.
+Information pertaining to insurance and retirement benefits may be obtained directly from Human Resources via their website.

 The Office of the Vice President for Faculty Development and Advancement (FDA)

-The Vice President for Faculty Development and Advancement meets with and advises faculty members concerning interpretation of University and State rules and informal complaints; provides confidential advice to faculty members upon request; advises deans and department chairs concerning faculty employment matters, University rules, precedents, and procedures; and with the advice of the Faculty Senate Steering Committee, provides official interpretations of the Florida State University Constitution.
+The Vice President for Faculty Development and Advancement meets with and advises faculty members concerning interpretation of University and State rules and informal complaints; provides an opportunity to discuss employment concerns in confidence if requested; advises deans and department chairs concerning faculty employment matters, University rules, precedents, and procedures; and with the advice of the Faculty Senate Steering Committee, provides interpretations of academic policies.

 The Vice President, who also serves as Deputy Provost and is third in order of succession in the administration of the University, gives official rulings on questions of academic protocol and procedural matters for commencement and related formal functions.
 With the assistance of the Associate Vice President, the Vice President oversees the development of proposals for new degrees and certificate programs; meets with students who have questions (and complaints) about University policies as implemented by faculty members and deans; receives appeals of students concerning application of University policies by departments and schools and colleges; and by delegation, exercises the Agency-Head authority of the President to make emergency exceptions to Faculty Senate and University academic policies.